The-going/evlproject/content/dovetail/porting/irqflow.md

 - `irq_unmask()`

-For so-called _device interrupts_, no change is required, because the _genirq_ layer ensures a single CPU at most handles a given IRQ event by holding the per-descriptor `irq_desc::lock` spinlock across calls to those `irqchip` handlers, and such lock is automatically turned into a [mutable spinlock]({{%relref "dovetail/pipeline/locking#new-spinlocks" %}}) when pipelining interrupts.
+For so-called _device interrupts_, no change is required, because the _genirq_ layer ensures a single CPU at most handles a given IRQ event by holding the per-descriptor `irq_desc::lock` spinlock across calls to those `irqchip` handlers, and such lock is automatically turned into an [hybrid spinlock]({{%relref "dovetail/pipeline/locking#new-spinlocks" %}}) when pipelining interrupts.
 In other words, those handlers are properly serialized, running with interrupts disabled in the CPU as their non-pipelined implementation expects it.

 Unlike for device interrupts, per-CPU interrupt handling does not need to be serialized this way, since by definition, there cannot be